rahulgopinath/rahulgopinath.github.io/paper.md

 * Use the `cleveref` package and `\Cref{<label>}` to make cross-references.
 * Prefix labels with sec:, fig:, tab:, alg:, line:.
 No subsec: or subsubsec:.
+* Use `camalCase` for references.
+I and many of my collaborators use vi and vi modes for editing.
+Using camalCase allows me to bounce on the lael and find the usage of reference in other parts of the paper.

 ### Todos.